falcosecurity/falco/README.md

 ---

 The Falco Project, originally created by [Sysdig](https://sysdig.com), is an incubating [CNCF](https://cncf.io) open source cloud native runtime security tool.
-The premise behind the tooling is fairly straightforward, but the details are another story.
-Essentially, Falco makes it easy to consume kernel events, and enrich those events with information from Kubernetes and the rest of the stack.
+Falco makes it easy to consume kernel events, and enrich those events with information from Kubernetes and the rest of the cloud native stack.
-Falco has a rich rule set of security rules specifically built for Kubernetes, Linux, and cloud-native stacks.
+Falco has a rich rule set of security rules specifically built for Kubernetes, Linux, and cloud-native.
 If a rule is violated in a system, Falco will send an alert notifying the user of the violation and its severity.

 #### Installing Falco